JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_5/Selections_of_Zad_Sparam_23.md

 [^5]: (166:5) He was born in the tooth year; see Dk.
 VII, vii, 6.

 [^6]: (166:6) This seems to be the sixth upholder of the religion, the third of those lasting about a century.

+[^1]: (167:1) This chapter ends the first series of Selections of Zâ<i>d</i>\-sparam, and is immediately followed in the MSS. by a second series.
+It is evident from the extent of this chapter, as compared with the amount of text contained in the three misplaced folios (see p.
+162, n; 3), that this chapter could have occupied only about one folio and a half in the dislocated MS., so that the second series must have commenced on the same folio as contained the end of this chapter, and that Chaps.
+XXIV, XXV cannot have belonged to this series.
+The three misplaced folios contain two distinct texts; the first (Chap.
+XXIV) is an Iranian version of the Five Dispositions of priests and the Ten Admonitions, and is here translated; the second (Chap.
+XXV) contains some details about the Nasks and Gâthas, and has been already translated in S.B.E., vol. xxxvii, pp. 401-405.